Quick Links

 What is Scar Revision?

-Scar revision is a surgery intended to minimize a scar, making its appearance less noticeable.
-In some cases, however, topical treatments or minimally invasive options, like chemical peels or laser treatments, are sufficient to reduce a scar’s appearance.
-In surgical scar revision, Dr. Falcon will remove the scar tissue entirely and use advanced suturing techniques to encourage the skin to heal with minimal scarring.
+Scar revision is a surgical procedure intended to minimize a scar, making its appearance less noticeable.
+In some cases, however, topical treatments or minimally invasive non surgical procedures, like chemical peels, dermal fillers, or laser treatments, are sufficient to reduce a scar’s appearance, including acne scars.
+In surgical scar revision, Dr. Falcon will remove the scar tissue entirely and use advanced suturing techniques to encourage healthy skin with enhanced scar prevention.
 Dr. Falcon’s Natrona Heights Office is located 15 miles from Fox Chapel and 20 miles from Downtown Pittsburgh.

 Who is a Candidate for Scar Revision?

-Most patients who are unhappy with the appearance of a scar are good candidates for scar revision.
-However, it is frequently recommended for those who have complications or discomfort from scars.
+Most patients who are unhappy with the appearance of a scar are good candidates for scar revision treatment options.
+However, it is frequently recommended for those who have complications or discomfort from certain types of scars.
 For example, some patients may have restricted movement because of larger or stiffer scar tissue.
 Others may have itching or other types of discomfort from scar tissue.
 Regardless, Dr. Falcon can evaluate your scars and determine whether scar revision is a good option for you.

 “Best doctor best staff they are all wonderful and treat you with the upmost respect.
 Dr. Falcon knows what he's doing and does a fantastic job.
 I would never go anywhere else and highly recommend Dr. Falcon and his staff to anyone!”